defx/synergy/README.md

   automatically
 - Full component workflow using standard Custom Elements
 - Small footprint (~4k)
-- No special tooling required (e.g., compilers, plugins)
+- No special compiler, plugins, required
 - Minimal learning curve (almost entirely standard HTML, JS, and CSS!)
+- Interoperable with other libraries and frameworks

 [Learn how to use Synergy in your own project](https://synergyjs.org/learn/introduction).